Just Cause (TV series)

-Just Cause is a Canadian legal drama television series produced by Mind's Eye Entertainment.
-Filming was done in Vancouver, British Columbia but the series is set in San Francisco, California.
+Just Cause is a Canadian legal drama television series that aired on the W Network in Canada and Pax in the United States from September 15, 2002 to May 18, 2003.

 Plot

 Five years ago, Alexandra DeMonaco (Elizabeth Lackey) went to prison for a crime she didn't commit.
 Unaware that her no-good husband was running a medical insurance scam, she became a scapegoat for a publicity-hungry District Attorney, while her husband disappeared with five million dollars and their daughter.

 Instead of wasting time on self-pity while incarcerated, Alex goes to law school on the internet and gets her law degree.
 Now out on parole, she has two goals: to find her daughter and to become a lawyer.
 But a convicted felon can't practice law.
 So Alex goes to Hamilton Whitney III (Richard Thomas), a successful, well-respected San Francisco attorney, who also happens to be a friend of the governor.
 Alex wants Whitney to help her petition the governor for a pardon.
 To pay her way, she goes to work in Whitney's law firm as an office assistant.
 Her sassy, brash personality bumps hard against Whitney's stuffy, reserved Waspyness, and their relationship is not always smooth.

 Their view of the law is different as well.
 Whitney is more interested in how much his well-heeled clients are willing to pay, while Alex is determined to use the law to help people like herself who have been abandoned by the system.
 Gradually Alex's idealism wins Whitney over.
 Now they work together to champion underdog cases and achieve justice for the less powerful.